-Try to cheap generic cialis get your nest boxes in position as early as possible, preferably at the beginning of January.
+Try to get your nest boxes in position as early as possible, preferably at the beginning of January.
 Blue Tits and Great Tits may start looking around from mid February.
-Each year on St. Valentine's Day, 14th February, the British Trust for Ornithology (BTO) launches its National Nest Box Week, with the aim of encouraging people to put up nest boxes to help breeding birds and other wildlife.
+Each year on St. Valentine's Day, 14th February, the British Trust for Ornithology (BTO) launches its National Nest Box Week, with the aim of cost of cialis encouraging people to generic form of viagra'>generic form of viagra put up nest boxes to help breeding birds and other wildlife.

 Many decorative bird boxes are totally unsuitable for parent birds and their families.
 Bird boxes designed as an integral part of a bird table are unlikely to be occupied due to activity level.
 Choose a quiet and undisturbed part of your garden for your nest box.

 You will need a plank about 15 mm thick.
 Do not use CCA pressure-treated timber, as the leachates may harm birds.